-1. INTRODUCTION
+1. INTRODUCTION:

-A major part of milk produced this area is used to prepare sweets and other dairy products.
-The quality dairy products with long duration keeping quality can be made from fresh milk, but never from visibly clean but otherwise unsafe milk.
-Freshly and aseptically drawn milk from a healthy cow has a very few microorganisms, which may vary from few hundred to thousands.
-There is an immediate need for hygienic milk production in the present dairy scenario and to achieve this prevention of initial microbial contamination of milk at base level is an essential requirement.
-So the emphasis is to be given on health status of milch animals, condition of dairy animal housing, status of udder, hygiene of milkers, milking practices, milking containers, feed, fodder and feeding practices, grazing area and storage system for milk.
+There is an urgent need for commercial production of clean milk in the present dairy scenario at eastern India and to achieve it prevention of initial microbial contamination of milk at base level is an essential requirement.
+For this emphasis is to be given on housing environment, milch cows health status including udder conformation and udder health, milker's hygiene, milking practices, milking utensils, feed and feeding practices, pesticides, grazing land and milk storage system.
 Milk provides an ideal medium for growth of all kinds of microbes.
 Thus becomes highly perishable and a potential source of contamination.
-For this, milk might be sometimes harmful for man especially if contaminated by various micro-organisms which may appear in milk directly, from the mammary gland (secretional contamination) or from the environment (post secretional contamination).
+For this, milk might be sometimes harmful for man especially if contaminated by various microorganisms which may appear in milk directly, from the mammary gland (secretional contamination) or from the environment (post secretional contamination).
+Regardless of the contamination type, milk contaminated by microorganisms above the accepted limit is considered hygienically unhealthy and useless for consumption.
+The prevention of contamination by micro-organisms is based on a regular control regarding the medical condition of the mammary glands and the undertaking of the corresponding hygienic measures which must follow up milk in all its production phases i.e from milking to consumers.

-2. MATERIALS AND METHODS
+2. MATERIALS AND METHODS:

-Present study was conducted at Villages of Nadia dist (Madanpur, Rawatri) WB.
-A total of 110 milk samples were collected and analysed.
+Present study was conducted at two adapted villages (Muratipur, Chandamari) of ERS, NDRI, Kalyani, Nadia dist, WB.
+A total of 150 milk samples were collected and analysed.
 One paged questionnaire was developed and tested for it's suitability of data collection.
 Information regarding management practices, cleaning and hygiene status followed in changing scenario of village conditions by the farmers were determined by means of a questionnaire.
-Under different socio-economic conditions the questionnaires were filled after interviewing the farmer and then by personally recording the management conditions practiced under each household of Nadia dist of WB.
+Under different socio-economic conditions the questionnaires were filled after interviewing the farmer and then by personally recording the management conditions practiced under each household of Nadia dist of lower Gangetic region of WB.
 All most all the cows were Jersey cross-bred.
 Repeated visits were made to follow up the each and every animals and rapport was also build with dairy farmers.
 The quantitative and qualitative data were collected through interaction and discussion with farmers, key informants, housewives and secondary sources.
 To meet objectives of the study both primary and secondary observations were recorded meticulously.
-Collected data were classified under different categories for interpretation.
+Collected were classified under different categories for interpretation.
 Milk samples and data were collected at monthly intervals.
 The SCC, Fat, and SNF, pH and MCMT were determined for each milk samples of farmer's field animals.
 The Chi-square test (Snedecor and Cochran, 1994) was applied.
 The knowledge level of respondents regarding milking management was also assessed through knowledge index (Bhaskaran and Praveena, 1982).